vishnu1710/Neural_Networks/README.md

-# This repo contains the basics of Neural Network (assignments completed by me for Deep Learning Specialization course)
+# This repo contains the basics of Neural Network (assignments completed by me for Deep Learning Specialization)

 01_Neural-Networks-basics